 I was raised in a family of six children and came from humble beginnings.
 From an early age, the principles of social justice and the value of giving back were instilled in me.
-I believe that in life we are meant to help one another, so that no one has to walk their journey alone.
+I believe that in life we are meant to help one another.
+No one should have to walk their journey alone.

 As a physical therapist for the past 21 years, I aid people back to health; as a mother, I teach that giving is greater than receiving; as a volunteer I work to ease the burdens of babies and their at-risk mothers; and as a model I raise money for charity.
 With my husband, I have established Brigid's Hope - a not-for-profit organization whose purpose is to fund college education for individuals living in at risk situations, who otherwise could not afford to go to college.